RichardDooling/Entertainment_Law/First_Amendment-Intro/First_Amendment-Intro.md

 ### The Opinions We Loathe

-The First Amendment sometimes "feels" powerful and protective enough to take for granted, but as Justice Oliver Wendell Holmes observered "We should be eternally vigilant against attempts to check the expression of opinions that we loathe."
+The First Amendment sometimes "feels" powerful and protective enough to take for granted, but as Justice Oliver Wendell Holmes observered,
+"We should be eternally vigilant against attempts to check the expression of opinions that we loathe."
 Indeed, for decades the Republican Right sought to criminalize the speech of liberals who made obscene music or burned American flags.
 Lately the Democratic Left seeks to ban hate speech and "speech" containing directions for making 3D guns.
 Neither seems to realize that if their side can legally ban speech, then after the next election the other side will inherit the same powers,